onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 orchestration and control platform provided by ONAP and address the new security challenges that come in this environment.

-The main goal of a Network Cloud Ready VNF is to run ‘well’ on any Network Cloud (public or private) over any network (carrier or enterprise).
+The main goal of a Network Cloud Ready VNF is to run 'well' on any Network Cloud (public or private) over any network (carrier or enterprise).
 In addition, for optimal performance and efficiency, VNFs will be designed to take advantage of Network Clouds.
 This requires